-Tubular organ development in C. elegans
+Tube development and maintenance in C. elegans

 Description of Research

-The tubular cells of the excretory system are also an excellent model for studying junction remodeling and epithelial fate plasticity.
+The excretory system is also an excellent model for studying junction remodeling and epithelial fate plasticity.
 At a specific stage of development, the excretory pore tube delaminates from the organ, loses epithelial identity, re-enters the cell-cycle and generates two neuronal daughters.
-The lab has identified other mutants that perturb delamination and is trying to identify the mechanisms by which Ras signaling in an epithelial cell can facilitate delamination of a neighbor.
+The lab has identified mutants that perturb delamination, which should provide insight into mechanisms that trigger identity change and allow junction remodeling and delamination.

 Fabien Soulavie (postdoctoral fellow, 2013-present)

 Rachel Forman-Rubinsky (research specialist, 2014-present)

 Forman-Rubinsky, R., Cohen, J.D. and Sundaram, M.V. : Lipocalins are required for apical extracellular matrix organization and remodeling in Caenorhabditis elegans.
 Genetics 207: 625-642, October 2017.

 Sundaram, M.V. and Cohen, J.D.: Time to make the doughnuts: Building and shaping seamless tubes.
 Seminars in Cell and Developmental Biology 67: 123-131, July 2017.